wacn/trustcenter/trustcenter/resources/FAQ.md

                 <div class="content-faq">
                     <label>Where is my Customer Data stored?
 Will 21Vianet share it with other companies?</label>
                     <div class="content-faq-footer">
-                        <p>Customer Data will be stored only in data centers located in mainland China.
+                        <p>Customer Data will be stored only in data centers located in China.
 In limited circumstances, 21Vianet may authorize one of its affiliates, suppliers or subcontractors located outside China to access Customer Data when necessary to troubleshoot a customer support incident or address a technical issue.
 We carefully monitor such access and terminate the access when the issue is resolved.</p>
                     </div>
                 </div>
                 <div class="content-faq">